daffidwilde/matching/README.rst

 Installation
 ------------

-Matching is written in Python 3, and relies only on `NumPy
+Matching requires Python 3.5 or above, and relies only on `NumPy
 <http://www.numpy.org/>`_ for general use.

 The library is most easily installed using :code:`pip`::